CameronCurrie/LJproject/README.txt

 verletintegration.py
 This is the code that applies the minimum image conventions and periodic boundary conditions.
 The force acting on a particle due to another particle and the sum of these forces acting on a particle.
 It also does the same for potential energy.
 The verletintegration function runs updates the forces, positions, velocities, energies, time and produces graphs of energy versus time and the xyz file which is used in vmd to visualised the system.
 Also contains the initial conditions class which allows for the reading of conditions from an input file to set the initial positions and velocities using MDUtilities.
+The Mean square distance takes a long time to run but produces expected results.

 VectorMethods.py